perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 A key metric can be edited by clicking the `pencil` icon in the row.

-If `key metrics` have been configured via [profiles](https://docs.perfana.io/docs/administration/administration.html#profiles-configuration) they can't be edited or removed.
-These `key metrics` will display the originating `profile` in the last column of the table.
+If `Service Level Indicators` have been configured via [profiles](https://docs.perfana.io/docs/administration/administration.html#profiles-configuration) they can't be edited or removed.
+These `Service Level Indicators` will display the originating `profile` in the last column of the table.
 The only property that can be edited for these keys metrics is the `Only apply to metrics matching regex pattern` property

 ### Regular expression helper
 {: .no_toc }
-In the key metrics view it is possible to use the `regular expression helper` to update the `Only apply to metrics matching regex pattern` property for a key metric by clicking the `settings` icon in the end of a key metric row..
+In the Service Level Indicators view it is possible to use the `regular expression helper` to update the `Only apply to metrics matching regex pattern` property for a key metric by clicking the `settings` icon in the end of a key metric row..
 If there is metric data available for a key metric the `regular expression helper` can be used to preview the results of a regular expression applied to a set of metrics.

 ![Regex helper](https://docs.perfana.io/docs/images/regex-helper.png)